icicleio/socket/README.md

 }
 ```

-The socket component implements network sockets as promise-based streams, server, and datagram.
+The socket component implements network sockets as coroutine-based streams, server, and datagram.
 Creating a server and accepting connections is very simple, requiring only a few lines of code.

-The example below implements a simple HTTP server that responds to any request with `Hello, world!` implemented using a coroutine (see the [Coroutine API documentation](https://github.com/icicleio/icicle/wiki/Coroutines)) and the basic sockets provided by this package.
+The example below implements a simple HTTP server listening on 127.0.0.1:8080 that responds to any request with the contents of the client request as the body of the response.
+This example is implemented using coroutines (see the [Coroutine API documentation](https://github.com/icicleio/icicle/wiki/Coroutines)) and the basic sockets provided by this package.

 ```php
 use Icicle\Coroutine\Coroutine;